ianos93/scryfall-image-downloader/README.md

 - If the lookup fails, the originally fetched card is kept as a silent fallback
 - The search is **skipped** when you explicitly specified a set code for that card, so you can always pin an exact printing

+**Ties on the earliest date resolve to the base printing.** Alternate treatments — retro frame, showcase, borderless, extended art — release on the same day, in the same set, as the base card, and are not marked as promos, so release date and set code cannot tell them apart.
+Collector number can: Wizards numbers the base set first and places variants above it, so the lowest collector number among tied printings is taken.
+This affects roughly 17% of cards.

+This requires a **format 3** database.
+If `data/prints_index.json` was generated before this change, the info panel will warn you and First Print will fall back to an arbitrary but stable choice among tied printings — re-run `update_bulk_data.py` to fix it.

 ### Combining Both

 Paper Only and First Print can be active together, in which case the app resolves the **oldest paper printing** — for example the original Alpha/Beta/Revised print of a classic card, excluding digital-only reprints.